IBM/cloud-native-starter-security-workshop/workshop/additional/additional.md

 ```
 ### Find the Certificate Manager of your cluster

-IBM Cloud does create for your a free [Certificate Manager](https://cloud.ibm.com/catalog/services/certificate-manager) service instance, to manage the certificates.
+IBM Cloud does create for you a free [Certificate Manager](https://cloud.ibm.com/catalog/services/certificate-manager) service instance, to manage the certificates for your Kubernetes cluster.

 #### Step 1: Copy the cluster ID